zacharski/ml-class/README.md

 **[Google Colab Cloud Account](https://colab.research.google.com/notebooks/intro.ipynb)**

+While the free Colab account is the minimum requirement, for the last 6 weeks of the class it may be beneficial to subscribe to [Google Colab Pro]([Google Colab](https://colab.research.google.com/signup)) for \$9.99/mo

 **Laptop**

 [Inquiryum’s Machine Learning Fundamentals Course ](http://inquiryum.com/machine-learning)

-No purchases (books or equipment) are required
+No purchases  of books or equipment are required.

 ## Slack

 Slack is a work chat application that many tech companies use.
 We are going to be using Slack in a number of ways.
+First, all my announcements for the class will be in Slack.
 If you have a particular programming question you can ask it in a general channel and hopefully you will get an answer or suggestion quickly from either myself or fellow learners.

 #### Slack check-in